Treaty of Saint-Germain-en-Laye (1919): Territory

 The Allies had explicitly committed themselves to the cause of the minority peoples of Austria-Hungary late in the war.
-Indeed, U. S. Secretary of State Robert Lansing had effectively ended what slim chance existed for Austria-Hungary to survive the war when he told Vienna that since the Allies were now committed to the Czechs, Slovaks and South Slavs, autonomy for the nationalities–the tenth of the Fourteen Points–was no longer enough.
+Indeed, US Secretary of State Robert Lansing had effectively ended what slim chance existed for Austria-Hungary to survive the war when he told Vienna that since the Allies were now committed to the Czechs, Slovaks and South Slavs, autonomy for the nationalities–the tenth of the Fourteen Points–was no longer enough.
 Reflecting this, the Allies not only allowed the minority peoples to help create new states (Czechoslovakia, Yugoslavia), recreate former states (Poland), or join their ethnic brethren in existing nation-states (Romania, Italy), but allowed the successor states to absorb significant blocks of German-inhabited territory.
-In addition the negotiators on the Allied side, particularly Wilson, did not understand when speaking of self-determination that no convenient line could be drawn to separate intermingled nationalities, and that in further cases, irredentists would claim that some German or Hungarian-inhabited territories had actually been theirs.
-This was as well rendered by the fact that in just a few cases were plebiscites allowed regarding the disputed territories to ascertain the wishes of the local populaces.
+However, the promise of self-determination ran up against the reality that no convenient line could be drawn to separate intermingled nationalities.
+In further cases, irredentists would claim that some German or Hungarian-inhabited territories had actually been theirs.
+This was well rendered by the fact that only a few plebiscites were allowed in the disputed areas to ascertain the wishes of the local populaces.

 Politics and military

-Article 88 of the treaty required Austria to refrain from directly or indirectly compromising its independence, which meant that Austria could not enter into political or economic union with the German Reich without the agreement of the council of the League of Nations.
+Article 88 of the treaty required Austria to refrain from directly or indirectly compromising its independence, which meant that Austria could not enter into political or economic union with the Weimar Republic without the agreement of the council of the League of Nations.
 Accordingly, the new republic's initial self-chosen name of German-Austria (Deutschösterreich) had to be changed to Austria.
 Many Austrians would come to find this term harsh (especially among the Austrian Germans being a vast majority who would support a single German nation state), due to Austria's later economic weakness, which was caused by loss of land.
-Because of all these reasons, Austria would later lead to support for the idea of Anschluss (political union) with Nazi Germany.
+Because of this, support for the idea of Anschluss (political union) with Nazi Germany later proved popular.

 Conscription was abolished and the Austrian Army was limited to a force of 30,000 volunteers.
 There were numerous provisions dealing with Danubian navigation, the transfer of railways, and other details involved in the breakup of a great empire into several small independent states.

 The vast reduction of population, territory and resources of the new Austria relative to the old empire wreaked havoc on the economy of the old nation, most notably in Vienna, an imperial capital now without an empire to support it.
-For a time, the country's very unity was called into question.
+For a time, the country's very existence was called into question.